 Tutorial: Web Testing (RVL)¶

 In this section, you will learn how to record and execute a Rapise script against a web application.
 We will be using a demo application called Library Information System.
-Our test will be simple.
-It will log on to the library catalog, navigate to the main menu, and click on all of the menu options to make sure the links are working.
+Our test will be simple: it will log on to the library catalog, navigate to the main menu, and click on all of the menu options to ensure the links are working.

 You are viewing the codeless version of the tutorial.
 It demonstrates usage of Rapise Visual Language.
-To view JavaScript-based tutorial click here.
+To view the JavaScript-based tutorial, click here.

 Open Rapise and Create New Test¶